-- 1. Has the group moved beyond being one household?
-If there is anyone in your group (a person or a couple) who are so central to everything that you do that the group would collapse if they left... then you are really still operating as a household.
+- Has the group moved beyond being one household? - If there is anyone in your group (a person or a couple) who are so central to everything that you do that the group would collapse if they left?
+If yes, then you are really still operating as a household.
 If there is one person (or couple) who is the obvious and natural leader, who could override the seneschal whenever they disagreed with them, then you are still a household.
-A group needs some social diversity. - 2.
-Do you have the resources?
-Do you have enough people with the time, capabilities and interests to fill the minimum officer positions, and do a good enough job to grow the group?
-Do the people with the skills have the time, and do the people with the time have the skills?
-And will other people enjoy following where they lead? - 3.
-Do you have depth of field?
-Is there more than one person who can be seneschal or reeve, if the first person in the job steps down from their office for any reason?
+A group needs some social diversity. - Do you have the resources? - Do you have enough people with the time, capabilities and interests to fill the minimum officer positions, and do a good enough job to grow the group? - Do the people with the skills have the time, and do the people with the time have the skills?
+And will other people enjoy following where they lead? - Do you have depth of field? - Is there more than one person who can be seneschal or reeve, if the first person in the job steps down from their office for any reason?
 If you only have a very small number of members, your succession plan is probably for everyone to move sideways into the next job.
 That is almost inevitable when the group first starts up, but are you realistically optimistic that you can move beyond that, so that members can take a break from being officers?

 Please note that if there is significant opposition shown at this stage, you will not be able to apply again for two years without the permission of the Kingdom Seneschal, which is only granted in exceptional circumstances.

-Once the Kingdom Seneschal is satisfied that the group is a good idea, they will advise the SCA Ltd Board (for Australian groups) or the SCANZ Committee (for New Zealand groups) and pass the recommendation onto the Crown, who may then announce that the group is now incipient (for a shire, canton or college).
-For a hamlet, there is no incipiency requirement, and as soon as the Crown chooses to grant the petition, it is established.
+Once the Kingdom Seneschal is satisfied that the group is a good idea, they will advise the SCA Ltd Board (for Australian groups) or the SCANZ Committee (for New Zealand groups) who will ratify the recommendation, and then it is passed onto the Crown, who announce that the group is now incipient (for a shire, canton or college).
+For a hamlet, which is not an official group, there is no ratification or incipiency requirement.
+Once satisfied, the Kingdom Seneschal advises the Crown.
+When They choose to grant the petition by announcing that in court, it is established.

-Step 5 - Responsibilities of an Incipient Group
+Responsibilities of an Incipient Group